-Tougher Regulations and Guidance Emphasize the Critical Role of Identity Threat Detection
+Tougher Regulations and Guidance Emphasize the Critical Role of Identity-Based Attack Detection

-Regulators and standards bodies are mobilizing rapidly to ensure that organizations globally are better prepared to defend against account takeovers and other identity-based threats.
-Increasingly, this guidance is focused on the need for continuous monitoring and detection of identity threats through more sophisticated techniques such as behavioral analytics and anomaly detection.
+Regulators and standards bodies are mobilizing rapidly to ensure that organizations globally are better prepared to defend against account takeovers and other identity-based threats and attacks.
+Increasingly, this guidance is focused on the need for continuous monitoring and detection of identity-based threats and attacks through more sophisticated techniques such as behavioral analytics and anomaly detection.